Skip to content

 @Injectable('FOR_EVENT')

-class MyEventService {
+class RequestState {

-// A new instance is created for each event
+// new instance for each event

 }